ronnymarca81/adecco/README.md

 ![register](https://github.com/ronnymarca81/adecco/assets/107527808/55f9abaa-85d9-437f-9b94-fc1cbf05325c)

 2. Complete the form with your Full name, email and password.
-(There are some constraints for Full Name field: must be at least 10 characters, email field: must has a valid email format and password field: must be at least 8 characters )
+(There are some constraints for Full Name field: must be at least 10 characters, email field: must have a valid email format and password field: must be at least 8 characters )
 4. Click on the register button.

 To login:
-1. Open [http://localhost:3000](http://localhost:3000) with your browser
+1. Open [http://localhost:3000](http://localhost:3000) with your browser.

 ![login](https://github.com/ronnymarca81/adecco/assets/107527808/a4e88bdf-b53d-4174-a943-0ceb0f9f90aa)